geomatics-io/ObjectListView/docs/recipes.rst

     *That overlay stuff is just too tricky.
 I want a real background image and I want it now!*

-Since XP, the native ListView control has supported background images, via the `LVM_SETBKIMAGE` message.
+Since XP, the native ListView control has supported background images via the `LVM_SETBKIMAGE` message.
-But it has always has serious limits, as this screen shot shows:
+But it has always had serious limits, as this screen shot shows:

 .. image:: images/setbkimage.png